JonathanSchaber/Masterarbeit/srl_quali.md

 The tags for predicates (`B-V`) are surrounded by asterisks for faster identification.

-For each example, please check in the file assessment.md, if you estimate the SRLs to be
+For each example, please check in the file `assessment.md`, if you estimate the SRLs to be

-- helpful
+- **helpful** (if, e.g. the SRL analysis conforms to the actual state of affairs and potentially helps the model to identify relevant aspects of the task --- e.g. it correctly identifies agents in  active/passive alternations)
-- neutral
+- **neutral** (if, e.g. the SRL analysis is not very precise but also not wrong in the strict sense.
+The model could probably not get any useful information out of it)

 or

-- harmful
+- **harmful** (if, e.g. the SRL analysis is plain false and the SRLs would probably confuse the model by drawing its attention to the wrong parts of the sentences --- e.g. the identified predicate is wrong or active/passive alternations are not recognized)

 for the task.